vamshisunkari1/actions-labs-test/README.md

 Ref[https://nginx.org/en/linux_packages.html#Ubuntu]

-Note:
+`Note:`
-  Added default.conf .because after building i tested container , no logs are showed , so i added that file to replace default one
+  Added `default.conf` because after building i tested container , no logs are showed , so i added that file to replace default one

 **Security test**

-Used trivy tool to test the image
+Used trivy tool to test the image, the result of securty test image will be available inside `images` folder

+# Kubernetes StatefulSet:

+Inside `k8s-sts` folder you will get manifest file and also tested this in minikube cluster

+!(./)